lukaszbasaj/manual-javascript/README.md

 - If you're looking for a place to modify please check in files structure.
  For example, if you want to modify list of reserved words in section `variables.md` just find this file and do your changes.
-- If you need to add new file just do this in proper localization and make sure you also add a reference to the `_sidebar.md`
+- If you need to add new file just do this in a proper localization and make sure you also add a reference to the `_sidebar.md`

 ## Author